FammiP/FammiP/README.md

 ### Hi there 👋

 - 🌱 I’m currently doing my MSc in Bioinformatics and Computational Biology
-- 📫 How to reach me: fammimariap@gmail.com
+- 📫 How to reach me: don't 😂